 An avid chamber musician, Sarah is a founding member of Tandem Duo with percussionist Marilyn Clark Silva.
 As composers and advocates of new music, Tandem Duo frequently writes, commissions and premiers newly composed works.
 In 2016, Tandem Duo coordinated and presented the Kondo International Music Festival in collaboration with Tempe Center for the Arts, Arizona State University, Phoenix Center for the Arts and the Tempe Community Action agency.
 Tandem Duo premiered several works dedicated to them by Japanese composer Kohei Kondo during the festival, with Kondo in attendance.
 In 2017, the Tempe Center for the Arts Theater commissioned Tandem Duo to compose and perform the original score to the play Some Velvet Morning by Neil LaBute.
 Shortly after, Tandem Duo was named “Resident Artist Group” for TCA.
 Tandem Duo released their sophomore album Velvet Scraps in 2017 and began collaborations with The Bridge Initiative Theater Group, EPIK Dance Company, and The Torch Theater.
 Along with her work with Tandem Duo, Sarah has had the privilege of working and performing with the Brentano, Juilliard, and Orion String Quartets, the Arizona Contemporary Music Ensemble, and the American Composer Alliance.
 She has been interviewed on KBAQ and KRZA radio.

 Having grown up in the rural Colorado town of Del Norte Sarah has a strong passion for finding opportunities for rural areas to experience the musical arts.
 She is Co-Founder and Artistic Director of the Mt.
 Blanca Summer Music Conservatory in Colorado and regularly performs in concerts throughout rural areas of the Southwest.
-In 2016, she presented on “Musical Arts in Rural Communities” at the Arizona Music Educators Association Conference, and in 2017 completed her Doctoral document on “Arts in Rural Areas- Building Musical Communities in Rural Areas”.
-In 2018, she will present on this topic at the College Music Society Great Plains, Pacific Northwest, and Rocky Mountain Conferences and will be returning to the Arizona Music Educators Association Conference as a presenter as well.
+In 2016, she presented on “Musical Arts in Rural Communities” at the Arizona Music Educators Association Conference in 2016 and 2018, and in 2017 completed her Doctoral document on “Arts in Rural Areas- Building Musical Communities in Rural Areas”.
+In 2018, she presented on this topic at the College Music Society Great Plains, Pacific Northwest, Rocky Mountain Conferences and the CMS International Conference in Vancouver, Canada.

 Sarah is an avid music educator and is currently the violin instructor and orchestra director at South Mountain Community College in Arizona.
 She is also a strings instructor at Prestige Music Academy in Phoenix, AZ along with maintaining her own private studio.
 She performed and taught as a guest artist at Sam Houston State University, Sacramento State University and Southern Oregon University, among others.
 In the summers of 2012 and 2013 she served as violin instructor and chamber music coach at Conservatory Music in the Mountains in Durango, CO.